Dennis Tankersley: Career

-Tankersley was originally drafted by the Boston Red Sox in the 38th round of the 1997 Major League Baseball draft, but did not sign.
+Tankersley was drafted by the Boston Red Sox in the 38th round of the 1997 Major League Baseball draft, but did not sign.
 The following year, he was drafted by the Red Sox, yet again in the 38th round, and this time he did sign.
 In June 2000, he was traded along with Cesar Saba to the Padres for Ed Sprague.
 Before the 2005 season, the Kansas City Royals acquired Tankersley and outfielder Terrence Long from the San Diego Padres in exchange for pitchers Darrell May and Ryan Bukvich.

 On December 16, 2006, the Detroit Tigers signed him to a minor league deal.
 On November 27, 2007, Tankersley signed a minor league contract with the Washington Nationals that included an invitation to spring training.
 He became a free agent at the end of the season, and announced his retirement from baseball in 2008.
 He decided to come out of retirement in 2012 and attempt a comeback with the Padres.

 Tankersley was a 2001 All-Star Futures Game selection.

 In a three-season career, Tankersley compiled a 1–10 record with 68 strikeouts and a 7.61 ERA in 86.1 innings.

+Personal life

+Tankersley's daughter, Ava, played college soccer for the Arkansas Razorbacks.